Invoice: CEFACT and UBL

 There are two XML-based standards currently being developed.
 One is the cross industry invoice under development by the United Nations standards body UN/CEFACT and the other is Universal Business Language (UBL) which is issued by Organization for the Advancement of Structured Information Standards (OASIS).
 Implementations of invoices based on UBL are common, most importantly in the public sector in Denmark as it was the first country where the use of UBL was mandated by law for all invoices in the public sector.
 Further implementations are underway in the Scandinavian countries as result of the North European Subset project.
 Implementations are also underway in Italy, Spain, and the Netherlands (UBL 2.0) and with the European Commission itself.

 The NES work has been transferred to European Committee for Standardization (CEN), the standards body of the European Union), workshop CEN/BII, for public procurement in Europe.
 The result of that work is PEPPOL.
 There UBL procurement documents are implemented between various European countries.

 An agreement was made between UBL and UN/CEFACT for convergence of the two XML messages standards with the objective of merging the two standards into one before end of 2009, including the provision of an upgrade path for implementations started in either standard.

 ISDOC

 ISDOC is a standard that was developed in the Czech Republic as a universal format for electronic invoices.
 On 16 October 2008, 14 companies and the Czech government signed a declaration to use this format within one year in their products.

 E-invoicing

-After implantation of the GST in India, concept of e-invoicing has been introduced for reporting of Business to Business (B2B) invoices for notified category of taxpayer.
-As of now, B2C invoices are exempt from e-invoicing.
+After implantation of the Goods and Services Tax (GST) in India, concept of e-invoicing has been introduced for businesses with a turnover of more than Rs 5 crore from 1 August 2023.
+Now reporting of business-to-business (B2B) invoices for notified category of taxpayer.

-However Dynamic QR is introduced for B2C.
-It is based on 'scan and pay' system.
-GSTN has introduced e-invoice registration services in collaboration with private IRPs including ClearTax, Cygnet, E&Y, and IRIS Business Ltd. Taxpayers can now register their e-invoices with numerous IRPs, which will increase GST reporting accuracy and simplify compliance.
-Instabill software can be used by business proprietors to generate instant e-invoices.